Alpine Skills Short Break

 Torino hut.
 A day looking at glacier travel skills and crevasse rescue.

-Climb the Tour Ronde, putting all the skills to practise.
-Return to Chamonix Sunday evening and
+Climb the Tour Ronde or similar, putting all the skills to practise.
+Return to Chamonix.

 Mountaineering is all about being able to exercise at a moderate intensity for many hours (typically 5 to 12 hours) and your training should reflect this.
 Probably the best training is going on long days hill walking as this simulates the real thing as closely as possible and prepares the mind (exercising for long periods in poor weather requires mental strength!).